 The CORBA Interface Definition Language uses a type called sequence for variable length array.
 The Tango::DevUxxx types are used for unsigned types.
-The Tango::DevVarxxxxArray must be used when the data to be transferred are variable length array.
-The Tango::DevVarLongStringArray and Tango::DevVarDoubleStringArray are structures with two fields which are variable length array of Tango long (32 bits) and variable length array of strings for the Tango::DevVarLongStringArray and variable length array of double and variable length array of string for the Tango::DevVarDoubleStringArray.
+The Tango::DevVarXxxArray must be used when the data to be transferred are variable length array.
+The Tango::DevVarLongStringArray and Tango::DevVarDoubleStringArray are structures with two fields which are variable length array of Tango long (32 bits) and variable length array of strings for the Tango::DevVarLongStringArray and variable length array of strings for the Tango::DevVarDoubleStringArray and variable length array of strings for the Tango::DevVarDoubleStringArray.
 The Tango::State type is used by the State command to return the device state.